 In-stream format is an ad that can be seen in YouTube videos and on the Google Display Network (GDN), both on websites and apps.
 The “Skip” button appears in 5 seconds so that the user can stop watching the ad.
 You pay when a user views your ad for 30 seconds.

 The discovery ad is a fragment of your video ad with an accompanying text.
 The ad can appear in YouTube search results, in a list of recommended videos, on the YouTube homepage, as an overlay on the video watch page, on partner websites, and apps that are the part of the GDN.
 Users click on your ad and are redirected to one of YouTube videos or a YouTube channel.
 You pay only when a user starts watching your ad.

-We recommend creating separate campaigns for every type of targeting and establish a separate group for in-stream and discovery ads in every campaign.
+We recommend creating separate video advertising campaigns for every type of targeting and establish a separate group for in-stream and discovery ads in every campaign.
 This will provide you with greater flexibility in campaign management.
 You can limit a daily budget for each of them, redistribute budgets between the campaigns, and more.
 And also you will be able to assess the effectiveness of every type of targeting.

-Thus, you need to create six campaigns with every type of targeting and groups of in-stream and discovery ads in each of them, namely:
+Thus, you need to create six video campaigns with every type of targeting and groups of in-stream and discovery ads in each of them, namely: